Mount Albert Grammar School: Mt Albert Aquatic Centre

 The Mt Albert Aquatic Centre was developed as a joint project between Mount Albert Grammar School and the Auckland City Council.
 It was officially opened by the Prime Minister of New Zealand in 1998.
 The facility contains a 25-metre competition pool with depths measuring from 1.2 metres to 3 metres, and a leisure pool that features wave motion and a water slide.
 The complex consists of other features visited by the public often.
 However, in 2016 the pool was noted to be unsafe due to its vulnerability to earthquakes.
 The pool is set to be either fixed or demolished in the next ten years.

 Mount Albert Grammar School Farm

-Since 1933 Mount Albert Grammar School has a 10.8 ha farm adjacent to its school site in the middle of Auckland city.
+Since 1933, Mount Albert Grammar School has a 10.8 ha farm adjacent to its school site in the middle of Auckland city.
 It is a fully working model farm, home to sheep, pigs, rabbits, cattle and poultry, cared for by a farm manager who lives on site.
-The land is owned by the ASB Bank, which in 2013 extended the school's lease costing 1 dollar every year for 99 years, taking the ownership through to 2112.
+The land was owned by the ASB Bank, which leased the farm for 1 dollar every year until 2022, when ASB gifted the farm to the school.

-Students are able to study Agricultural Science from Year 10 onwards, and also travel to farms and agricultural training centres for day trips and camps.
-They attend Field Days at Mystery Creek each year and some students are selected to assist in the agricultural area of the Auckland Easter Show.

-As well as a classroom the farm has a one-stand wool shed with wool-handling facilities, pens to hold 150 sheep overnight, a two-stand walk-through milking shed with milking plant, an implement shed and a unit for small animals.